ClickToMoveController (Sample)

 Key Takeaways

-• Always wait for a navmesh to exist before enabling NavMeshAgents.
-Otherwise you may see warnings such as:
+- Always wait for a navmesh to exist before enabling NavMeshAgents.
+Otherwise you may see warnings such as: - Failed to create agent because there is no valid NavMesh

-• Use the OnBakeCompleted event for safe initialization of AI or player agents.
+- Use the - OnBakeCompletedevent for safe initialization of AI or player agents.

-• You can replace the input handling (mouse clicks) with your own control scheme — the important pattern is “wait for bake → enable agent.”
+- You can replace the input handling (mouse clicks) with your own control scheme — the important pattern is “wait for bake → enable agent.”

 Last updated